sergiogragera/beer-tap-dispenser-nestjs/README.md

 You could find the whole description of the API in the [OpenAPI description file](/api.spec.yaml) or running application [swagger spec](http://localhost:3000/api/).

+## Using docker

-You can run application by following command:
+You can run application with docker with following command:

-`make up` or alternatively with `docker compose run -p "3000:3000" ddd-nestjs-beer-tap-dispenser-api`
+`make docker-run` or alternatively with `docker compose run -p "3000:3000" ddd-nestjs-beer-tap-dispenser-api`

 You can run this container with `devcontainers`if you are using `vscode` and execute npm commands.

+## Using Node

+If you are using node locally you can run `make run` (or artenativelly  `npm run start`).

+Run `make help` to show the all command list.

 ### Workflow